T&T x Vox AC15

 Rebuild

 The quality of these amps is very good straight out of the box, however there’s enough scope to carry out a pretty comprehensive overhaul of this amp.
-The power filter capacitors were replaced with high/audio grade Nichicon electrolytics, & in the signal path we used Panasonic film, silver mica &TDK ceramics.
-The pre-amp cathode bypass capacitors were also upgraded to our current favourite Nichicon muse bi-polar caps.

-We took Lyle Cadwell’s (aka Psionic) mods as our reference & changed the power supply filtering to be more like the original 60’s version, using a ‘branch’ topology rather than the usual series.
+We took the Lyle Cadwell’s (aka Psionic) mods as a reference & changed the power supply filtering to be more like the original 60’s version, using a ‘branch’ topology rather than the usual series.
 Whilst this reduces the filtering to the V1 preamp valve, it raises the plate voltage slightly and gives a more ‘lively’ & dynamic feel.

 Revoice